Boulder County's Only Accredited Sleep Program

 are available at a single facility, including:

 - oral appliances

 Broomfield are the only sleep labs in Boulder County fully accredited by the

 American Academy of Sleep Medicine (AASM), the professional medical association dedicated to assuring quality care

 for patients.
 The AASM sets standards and promotes excellence in treatment,

 education and research.
 Accreditation ensures that:

-- Our centers are equipped with the necessary tools to diagnose sleep and
+- Our centers are equipped with the latest tools to diagnose sleep and accurately

 Patients receive consultations with board-certified specialists and may